v-cakoll/docs.it-it/docs/visual-basic/programming-guide/language-features/procedures/how-to-protect-a-procedure-argument-against-value-changes.md

  [!code-vb[VbVbcnProcedures#37](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbcnProcedures/VB/Class1.vb#37)]

- Il primo `MsgBox` chiamata viene visualizzato "dopo aver Increase (n): 11, 21, 31, 41".
-Perché la matrice `n` è un tipo di riferimento `increase` possono modificare i relativi membri, anche se è il meccanismo di passaggio `ByVal`.
+ The first `MsgBox` call displays "After increase(n): 11, 21, 31, 41".
+Because the array `n` is a reference type, `increase` can change its members, even though the passing mechanism is `ByVal`.

- Il secondo `MsgBox` chiamata viene visualizzato "dopo Replace (n): 11, 21, 31, 41".
-In quanto `n` viene passato `ByVal`, `replace` non è possibile modificare la variabile `n` nel codice chiamante tramite l'assegnazione di una nuova matrice a esso.
-Quando `replace` crea la nuova istanza della matrice `k` e la assegna alla variabile locale `a`, perde il riferimento a `n` passato dal codice chiamante.
-Quando si trasforma i membri del `a`, solo la matrice locale `k` è interessato.
-Pertanto `replace` incrementa i valori della matrice `n` nel codice chiamante.
+ The second `MsgBox` call displays "After replace(n): 11, 21, 31, 41".
+Because `n` is passed `ByVal`, `replace` cannot modify the variable `n` in the calling code by assigning a new array to it.
+When `replace` creates the new array instance `k` and assigns it to the local variable `a`, it loses the reference to `n` passed in by the calling code.
+When it changes the members of `a`, only the local array `k` is affected.
+Therefore, `replace` does not increment the values of array `n` in the calling code.

 ## <a name="compiling-the-code"></a>Compilazione del codice
- L'impostazione predefinita in Visual Basic consiste nel passare argomenti per valore.
-Tuttavia, è buona norma includere il [ByVal](../../../../visual-basic/language-reference/modifiers/byval.md) oppure [ByRef](../../../../visual-basic/language-reference/modifiers/byref.md) parola chiave with ogni parametro dichiarato.
-Questo rende il codice più facile da leggere.
+ The default in Visual Basic is to pass arguments by value.
+However, it is good programming practice to include either the [ByVal](../../../../visual-basic/language-reference/modifiers/byval.md) or [ByRef](../../../../visual-basic/language-reference/modifiers/byref.md) keyword with every declared parameter.
+This makes your code easier to read.

 ## <a name="see-also"></a>Vedere anche